PQSB/blog-robotica-servicio-25-26/p5/README_P5.md

     - The current **grid_map** is overwritten with a new one that takes into account the changes made to the map.
     - The **frontier** points of the new grid_map are obtained.
     - The robot's position is calculated in **grid_map** coordinates.
     - Using BFS, the route to the nearest **frontier** point is obtained.
-In case there is no route (there are no more reachable frontier points), execution ends, otherwise, the variables necessary for navigation are initialised and the process moves on to **MOVE** state.
+In case there is no route (there are no more reachable frontier points), execution ends, otherwise, the variables necessary for navigation are initialised and moves on to **MOVE** state.

-  - **MOVE:**
+  - **MOVE:** The route calculated in **PLAN** is followed, updating the map whenever the robot has travelled a distance of **0.3 m** since the map must be updated with independent measurements.
+Once the route is completed, it moves on to **PLAN** state.

 ### MAP CONSTRUCTION: